Brave Horse Tavern – Seattle, Washington

 What is the ringmaster exactly?
 A cheeseburger (that I obviously got with bacon) served on two glazed donuts.
 Many words can be used to describe this.
 Some would say “that’s so American” or “Gluttony”, but those people are annoying and should not be here.
 I would say Awesome and Must-try.
 There was a lot of anticipation for eating this, as we had made plans a few weeks ahead, so it had been lingering around in my mind for awhile.

-I was definitely wary of how this would actually taste, as some things that are both awesome don’t always work together (i.e. those bacon chocolate bars).
-But first bite in, and you could just tell it worked.
-The sweet and savory was balanced just right.
 The burger was very simple; bacon, cheese and meat, which has to be deliberate.
 The only thing that bothered me was having some of the grease end up on the donut buns, but the burger was really not that greasy.
 I don’t know how often I would describe something as being fun to eat, but this definitely was.

 Recently, if you are getting a burger that is way out of the ordinary, it’s either got some stupid gourmet thing going on like a caviar aioli, or it’s all about how massive this is.
 The Ringmaster is neither, and it’s one of the most fun things I have eaten in years.
 On their own, the burger ingredients are tasty with the bacon being done very well.
 The patty was a really good size, not too thick, and thankfully not too greasy.
 The donuts were… well donuts.
 I can’t say I’ve really had a bad one, and these were no different.
 For buns, they are a bit tall, so you have to do the ole burger squash method to make it work, and you are going to get messy.
 But this restaurant definitely caters to that.
 The Ringmaster and a side of homemade chips is $11.75 and it’s another $1.50 for bacon.
 Pretty standard for an SF restaurant.